itissid/privyloci/README.md

 to enable location products.
 FOSS, Privacy Minded Institutional and Hackivist support is 100% welcome.

 # What PrivyLoci is not?
 - In this demo I am not solving for accurate private GPS positioning.
-But this is entirely possible and pivotal to gaining complete privacy.
+But this is entirely possible and pivotal to gaining complete privacy[19].
 At the moment I do use Google's Fused Location Provider[6] for the demo.
-- It is not an app to replace location infrastructure/services like those that use a combination of one or more of AGPS, Wifi/BLE databases[6].
-Though building open but private Wifi/BLE networks and is possible[5] it is not the only way to provide accurate location[12][11] and thus the inference.
+- It is not an app to replace location infrastructure/services like those that use a combination of one or more of AGPS, Wifi/BLE databases[6][19].
+Though building open but private Wifi/BLE networks and is possible[5][20] it is not the only way to provide accurate location[12][11] and thus the inference.
 - It is not an app to replace other location centric apps.
 On the contrary it empowers more of them to be created.

 # Introduction